aimms/how-to/Articles/329/329-more-logging.rst

 .. note::

-    The AIMMS log files are created by AIMMS staff and designed to be interpreted by AIMMS staff.
-    The meaning of log entries may not be obvious.
+     The logging is designed by developers of the AIMMS software for themselves - as aid in developing this software.
+This is why the interpretation of these log files may not be obvious.
+Therefore, definite interpretation should be left to those developers.
+You can request such analysis by sending in a request to support@aimms.com
-    An error or warning message in the log file does NOT necessarily indicate a problem in the application.
+     Most importantly, don't be unnecessarily alarmed: An error or warning message in the log file does NOT necessarily indicate a problem in the application.

 A good tactic for analyzing these logs is to scan for ``[ERROR]`` or ``[WARN]``.
 When an error or warning is related to the issue you are analyzing, check the lines just above it.